Brian King’s Blog

 Another Four Generations

 I finally got a snapshot of my other side of the family, showing four generations all in the same place.
 This time, on my dad’s side – my son and daughter, myself, my dad (and mom), and my grandma.
 Four generations!
 This was taken at a family reunion a few weeks ago.
-I’m amazed at how well my 99-year-old grandma gets around.
+I’m amazed at how well my 99-year-old (EDIT: She is now 100!) grandma gets around.

 4generations-king